ekabiri/Black-Jack-Python-Code/README.md

-Black-Jack-Python-Code
+BlackJack-Python-Code
 ======================

-It is a Python code for a text-base Black Jack game written by Ehsan Kabiri Rahani
+It is a Python code for a text-base BlackJack game written by Ehsan Kabiri Rahani